BCHPleaseOrg/sbx/PROPOSAL.md

 ## Miner Participation

-This exchange is based on Proof-of-Stake (POS) and therefore is independed of the Proof-of-Work (POW) network of miners currently securing Bitcoin Cash (BCH).
+This exchange is based on Proof-of-Stake (POS) and therefore is independed of the Proof-of-Work (POW) network of miners currently securing Bitcoin Cash.

 ## Exchange Integration